How to Trust Learned Loop Amplitudes: Efficient amplitude surrogates

-The systematic uncertainty encodes the data-intrinsic uncertainty and vanishes for exact data, \ie for $p(A\,|\,x,\theta) \to \delta(A(x)-A_0(x))$.
+The systematic uncertainty encodes the data-intrinsic uncertainty as well as the uncertainty induced by a lack of model expressivity.
+The data inherent uncertainty vanishes for noise-free data --- \ie for $p(A\,|\,x,\theta) \to \delta(A(x)-A_0(x))$ with $A_0$ being the noiseless value of the amplitude --- if the model is fully expressive and perfectly trained.
 It also captures the uncertainty induced by a lack of model expressivity.
 The statistical uncertainty represents the uncertainty due to the limited size of the training dataset and vanishes for an infinitely large training dataset and perfect training, \ie if $q(\theta)\to \delta(\theta - \theta_0)$.
 It is also referred to as reducible uncertainty.

 The statistical uncertainty can be inferred using Bayesian neural networks (BNNs)~\cite{bnn_early,bnn_early2,bnn_early3,deep_errors}, repulsive ensembles~\cite{repulsive_ensembles_ml,ATLAS:2024rpl,Rover:2024pvr,Bahl:2024meb,Bahl:2024gyt,Bahl:2025xvx}, or evidential regression~\cite{DBLP:journals/corr/abs-1910-02600,2021arXiv210406135M,Kriesten:2024ist,Khot:2025kqg,Bahl:2025xvx}.
 We have benchmarked these methods for amplitude regression~\cite{Bahl:2024gyt,Bahl:2025xvx} and found the statistical uncertainties to be small compared to the systematics.
 Consequently, we will focus on the systematic uncertainties.